zeli8888/BikeShareApp/README.md

     - running the project will create tables with primary key in database if tables don't exist.
     - loading data first will result in tables creation without primary key.
     - you can delete the tables and run the project again to fix the problem.
+    - or use docker container to avoid this.

 - EC2 Security Setting:
     - make sure your EC2 instance allow the incoming traffic from your local machine (custom ip address).

 - Google Map Key Restrictions:
     - make sure your google map key allow the url of this application: `http://127.0.0.1:5000` or `{EC2_Public_IP}:5000` running on EC2.
-    - notice that EC2 uses dynamic public ip address, which means you need to update the url in your google map key when restarting EC2 instance.

 - Domain Not Secure in Browser With EC2:
-    - since this application doesn't run on https, the browser will recognize it as not secure and forbid its location access by default when it runs on EC2.
+    - if this application doesn't run on https, the browser will recognize it as not secure and forbid its location access by default when it runs on EC2.
     - you can bypass this by adding `{EC2_Public_IP}:5000` to the exception list of your browser.
         - For edge, access `edge://flags/#unsafely-treat-insecure-origin-as-secure`
         - For chrome, access `chrome://flags/#unsafely-treat-insecure-origin-as-secure`
-    - notice that EC2 uses dynamic public ip address, which means you need to update the url in your exception list when restarting EC2 instance.

 ---